groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pdf.en.md

 head_description: "Utilize the Comparison Java API in J2EE and J2SE applications to compare PDF files.
 Analyze differences in content, text, style, images, and document formats, and generate a comprehensive summary."

 ############################# Header ############################
-title: "PDF files Comparison for C# .NET applications"
+title: "PDFs Comparison for Java applications"
 description: ".NET documents comparing API for getting and display info about any distinctions in PDF files at applications based on C#, ASP.NET, VB.NET & .NET Core.
 Enjoy getting detailed reports quickly and easily."
 subtitle: "Document comparing solution"